 Instructions

-- Preparation: First, cut the vegetables into cubes that are roughly the same size as the corn kernel.60 g green pepper40 g green beans50 g corns30 g carrot30 g onion
+- Preparation: Cut the vegetables into cubes roughly the size of a corn kernel.60 g green pepper40 g green beans50 g corns30 g carrot30 g onion

-- Stir-fry: Heat some oil in a pot, then add the chopped vegetables and a pinch of salt, stirring quickly.
-Afterwards, immediately cover the pot and cook over low heat for about 4 minutes. *To avoid burning, occasionally open the lid and stir.1 teaspoon oilsalt
+- Stir-fry: Heat oil in a pot, add vegetables and a pinch of salt.
+Stir quickly, then cover and cook on low heat for 4 minutes, stirring occasionally to prevent burning.1 teaspoon oilsalt

-- Seasoning: After stir-frying, add the ketchup and onion koji and mix briefly.2 teaspoon onion koji2 tablespoon ketchup
+- Seasoning: Add onion koji and ketchup, then mix briefly.2 teaspoon onion koji2 tablespoon ketchup

-- Add beans: Finally, stir in the boiled lentils.
-Cook until the desired consistency (thickness) is achieved, then remove from heat.
-Serve on a plate with rice.250 g whole red lentils
+- Add beans: Stir in cooked lentils.
+Simmer until your preferred consistency is reached, then remove from heat.
+Serve with rice.250 g whole red lentils

 Notes